hellozhangwei/spring-microservices-practice/README.md

 You should see multiple instances of the Order Service
 ###6.3 Make a few GET requests to http://localhost/customers/2/orders
 and take note of the port in the response.
 It should change each time.
+##7.
+Resiliency
+Todo: should use Resilience4J but haven't found a good tutorial